danielbodnar/awesome-stars/README.md

 ## programming-language

+- [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
+They include everything you should know in one single file.
 - [dafny-lang/dafny](https://github.com/dafny-lang/dafny) - Dafny is a verification-aware programming language
 - [bitloops/bitloops-language](https://github.com/bitloops/bitloops-language) - Open-source transpiled programming language that helps you write clean code, well-designed systems, and build high-quality software that is testable, auditable and maintainable.
 Like what you see?
 Don
-- [kcl-lang/kcl](https://github.com/kcl-lang/kcl) - KCL is a constraint-based record & functional language mainly used in configuration and policy scenarios.
+- [kcl-lang/kcl](https://github.com/kcl-lang/kcl) - The KCL Core.
+KCL is a constraint-based record & functional language mainly used in configuration and policy scenarios.
 (CNCF Sandbox Project). https://kcl-lang.io
 - [winglang/wing](https://github.com/winglang/wing) - The Wing Programming Language
 - [JuliaLang/julia](https://github.com/JuliaLang/julia) - The Julia Programming Language
 - [peregrine-lang/Peregrine](https://github.com/peregrine-lang/Peregrine) - A blazing fast language for the blazing fast world(WIP)